firozkhan18/technologies-notes/first-round-interview-consolidated.md

 ### 1.3 Abstraction

+**Abstraction** refers to the act of representing essential features without including the backgraound details or explaination.

+An essetial features of object oriented programming is abstarction.

+A powerful way to manage abstarction through the use of hierarchical classification.
+This allows you to layer the semantics of complex system breaking them into more manageable piece.
+The data from a traditional process-oriented program can be transformed by abstarction into its component objects.

+A sequence of process step can become a collection messages between these objects, thus each of these objects describes own unique behaviour.
+You can treat these objects as concret entities that responds to messages telling them to do something.
+This is the essence of object oriented programming.

 **Abstraction** is the concept of **hiding the complexity** of the system and exposing only the necessary parts.
 It allows a programmer to focus on high-level functionality while hiding the implementation details.

 #### Key Aspects of Abstraction: